How to Prune Shrubs and Trees Away from Your Home — and Why You Should!

 Use the Right Tools

 You will want to begin with the right tools.
 Depending on the size of the job, you will want a pair of gardening shears, hedge-cutters, wood-clippers, or even a power trimmer.
-All of these are easy to use and easy to find at any hardware store or garden center.
 It is imperative to make sure that your tool of choice is clean to prevent the spread of disease.
 Wipe down the blades with bleach or vinegar to sterilize before using.
 Be sure to clean again between plants.

 While do-it-yourself projects can be fun and fulfilling, there is always a potential for personal injury or property damage.
 We strongly suggest that any project beyond your abilities be left to licensed professionals such as electricians, plumbers, and carpenters.
 Any action you take upon the information on this website is strictly at your own risk, and we assume no responsibility or liability for the contents of this article.